iampgodara/Notes/theplaymag/Daily Linux.md

 also sometime my laptop fan starting so fast that I have to restart my laptop to fix this.

 ### Problems with software store in Linux
+ SOftware center is not good because whenever we start they start at startup application and reserve almost 400MB RAM.